carbonfive/intro-to-git/README.md

 Open up your repository via Windows Explorer on a Windows computer, or Finder on a Mac.
 Show your partner!

-### Next up: making changes.
+### 3) Next up: making changes.

 Uh-oh.
 It looks like there's a typo in one of these poems.
-Let's start by opening up Emily Dickinson's *Hope is a Thing with Feathers* poem in the `poems` directory.
+Let's start by opening up Emily Dickinson's *Hope Is The Thing with Feathers* poem in the `poems` directory.

 Now - use your favorite text editor to fix this glaring typo.
 Remember